Any desire to live abroad? Are you interested in having the expat experience? HSBC France can follow you to the four corners of the world.

 What are the advantages as a French expatriate with HSBC?

-Review your finances before you leave
+A financial assessment before you leave

 New to HSBC?

-Global View : We remind you that according to the regulations in force, individuals, associations, and companies not having the commercial form, domiciled or established for tax purposes in France, are required to declare, when declaring their income or results, the accounts opened, held, used or closed abroad as well as the related income.
-In addition, as soon as individuals receive income from movable property through these accounts, they must pay social security contributions and, where applicable, a down payment of income tax.
+Global View : We remind you that according to the regulations in force, individuals, associations, and companies not having the commercial form, domiciled or established for tax purposes in France, are required to declare, when declaring their income or results, all accounts opened, held, used or closed abroad as well as income related to those accounts.
+In addition, as soon as individuals receive income from movable property through these accounts, they must pay social security contributions and, where applicable, make a down payment of income tax.
 Finally, under certain conditions, the portion of the representative value of real estate assets of shares or shares in companies or organisations held in these accounts must be declared for tax purposes if the holders concerned are liable for it.
 In addition, under current regulations, individuals domiciled for tax purposes in France are required to declare, when filing their income tax returns, certain information relating to capitalisation contracts and investments of the same nature, and in particular life insurance contracts, taken out with organisations established outside France and, where applicable, the income generated on these contracts when they are fully or partially surrendered.
 In addition, the latter must also pay the social security contributions due under their contract.
 Finally, the surrender value of surrenderable insurance contracts and capitalisation warrants or contracts up to the fraction of their representative value of units of account composed of taxable real estate assets must be declared for tax purposes if the holders concerned are liable for it.
 In the event of non-compliance with these obligations, the persons concerned are exposed to tax reminders and the application of sanctions.
-For further details regarding your reporting and tax obligations, we recommend that you consult an independent adviser.
+For further details regarding your reporting and tax obligations, we recommend you consult an independent advisor.